Discover which foods around the world bring luck when eaten on New Year's Eve, and learn how to pronounce them.

-Learn which foods bring luck and how to say Happy New Year in all languages
+Learn how to say Happy New Year in all languages.

-Eating leafy greens is always a good habit, but eaten on New Year's Eve, it’s even better: they bring money, to be precise, banknotes.
-This American and British tradition must find its origins in the resemblance of dark leafy greens to paper money.
+Eating leafy greens is always a good habit, but eaten on New Year's Eve, in US and UK, it’s even better: they bring money, banknotes to be precise.
+This American and British tradition must find its origin in the resemblance of dark leafy greens to paper money.
 Happy New Year!

-Having dried fruits on New Year's Eve, bring good luck in France.
-Be careful, though, to make sure that the consumption will really work, you have to eat 13 different kinds of dried fruit.
+Having dried fruits on New Year's Eve bring good luck in France.
+Be careful, though, to make sure that the consumption will be really effective, you have to eat 13 different kinds of dried fruit.
 In Italy, it’s easier: just 7 kinds of dry fruits will do the trick.
 Bonne année (Happy New Year in French).

-Resembling small round beans, these low in fat and high in protein legumes are a must for Italians and Brazilian, during New Year's Eve dinner.
-In Italy, lenticchie, as lentils are called, become a side dish to Cotechino, a sort of pork sausage.
-Together, lentils and pork, will bring wealth in the oncoming year.
+Lentils look like small round beans, they are low in fat and high in protein legumes, and they are a must in Italy and Brazil, during New Year's Eve dinner.
+In Italy, lenticchie, as lentils are called, become a side dish to Cotechino, a sort of pork sausage boiled.
+Lentils and pork, served together, will bring wealth in the oncoming year.
 Feliz ano novo (Happy New Year in Brazilian).

-In Asian countries, rice, barley, quinoa and all that grows in grains, assure good luck if consumed during the celebration of the new year.
+In Asian countries, rice, barley, quinoa, and all that grows in grains, assure good luck if consumed during the celebration of the new year.
 In China, eating noodles is particularly recommended during New Year's Eve dinner.
-Be careful, though, they need to be eaten avoiding to break them… the only way possible is slurping them right from the bowl.
+Be careful, though, you have to avoid breaking them while eating: the only possible way is slurping them right from the bowl.
 Xīnnián kuàilè (Happy New Year in Chinese).

 Along with all the foods which bring luck if consumed during New Year's Eve, we cannot miss pomegranates.
-This delicious and juicy fruit symbolize altogether passion, health, and money.
-In Greece is not about eating it but smashing it outside your front door.
+This delicious and juicy fruit symbolise altogether passion, health, and money.
+In Greece, it is not about eating it, but smashing it outside your front door.
 The purpose is to break it and spread it on the floor: the more seeds are scattered, the more money is coming.
 Eutychismenos o kainourgios chronos (Happy New Year in Greek).

-Fish are believed to bring good luck when eaten during New Year's Eve, especially if roasted whole.
-The scales, with their silver colour, symbolize money and wealth.
+Whole roasted fish are believed to bring good luck when eaten during New Year's Eve.
+The scales, with their silver colour, symbolise money and wealth.
 In the Czech Republic, the traditional fish to celebrate the oncoming year is the carp, a freshwater fish.
-According to tradition, a carp scale must be kept for good luck. Šťastný Nový Rok (Happy New Year in Czech).
+According to Czech tradition, a carp scale must be preserved for good luck. Šťastný Nový Rok (Happy New Year in Czech).